 If you want air conditioning in your home, you will need an additional unit.
 The cost of natural gas fluctuates, so depending on your level of usage, an electric furnace or heat pump may be a more cost-effective option.

 Luckily, if you are upgrading your heating system you can rest assured that your new system will be more effective and efficient than its outdated predecessor.
 Regardless of whether a heat pump or furnace is the best option for your home, there are two ways to ensure that your new system functions efficiently over the years.
 First, it is important to look into the maintenance required for your new system.
 Oftentimes, HVAC companies offer annual maintenance plans for new systems.
 Second, your heating and air conditioning expert will be able to inform you of any warranties that apply to your new system.

-Choosing the between a heat pump and a furnace depends greatly on the climate you live in and your desires for heating and cooling your home year round.
+Choosing between a heat pump and a furnace depends greatly on the climate you live in and your desires for heating and cooling your home year-round.
 For an expert recommendation for your home and budget, contact Paragon Heating and Home Comfort Solutions.